Trading FAQs: Margin

 • What are the margin requirements for covered and uncovered positions?

-As a reminder, covered means having cash or securities to cover the position if needed; uncovered, also known as “naked,” means you don’t have cash or securities to cover the position.
+Margin requirements for covered and uncovered positions are enumerated in the table below.
+Remember that covered means having cash or securities to cover the position if needed; uncovered, also known as naked, means that you don't have cash or securities to cover the position.

 Covered Options Margin Requirements: